dmentipl/flyby-observational-signatures/README.md

 Phantom data
 ------------

-The Flyby simulation data is on `linuxbox` and `monashbox` computers in `~/runs/flyby`.
+The Flyby simulation data is on `monashbox` computer in `~/runs/flyby/2018-12-13/input`.

 The files are already stacked, with dust grains 0.1 mm, 1 mm, 1 cm, and 10 cm stacked onto the gas from the 0.1 mm calculation.
 We ignored the 1-fluid dust.

 The files are: